fdietz/vue_components_book_manuscript/13-compound-components.md

 });
 ```

-The `tab` components only prop is a `name` for the tab title.
-And we use an `isActive` boolean state to show if the tab is active in which case we can use some styling to change the background color.
+The `tab` component's only prop is a `name` for the tab title.
+And we use an `isActive` boolean state to show if the tab is active in which case can show/hide the tab content or change the styling of the
+tab links.

-The `hash` computed prop will become clear when we discuss the parent component, but let's first look into the template:
+The `hash` computed prop will be used by the parent to render a link with an anchor to this particular tab section.
+This will become much clearer when we discuss the parent component though.

+So, let's first look into the template:

 ```html
 <template id="tab-component-template">